Landscape & Abstraction: Painting and/or Drawing

 The complexity of the landscape makes it a fitting subject for anyone interested in merging observation and abstraction through painting and/or drawing.

-Work indoors from reproductions and photographs or the view from your window, to be prepared for future open-air painting and drawing.
+Work indoors from reproductions and photographs to be prepared for future open-air painting and drawing.
 Perfect your skills with layout, spatial relationships, color, paint handling and mark making, while at the same time emphasizing simplification and reinterpretation of your subject.

 Speed of execution and economy of vision will be encouraged, as students identify and express the structural core and emotional impact of their subject.
 Students will execute numerous quick studies and develop more finished works while exploring various ways of making marks and handling paint.